 Exhibit Label affixed to the front.
 Exhibits made – 13 copies, to be precise.

-I lift the last set of warm pages off of the copier, grab the next set of numbered tabbies for the binders, grab my handbag, and dash out the door, all the while hoping I don’t lose a heel (or my sanity) in the process.
+I lift the last set of warm pages off the copier, grab the next set of numbered tabbies for the binders, grab my handbag, and dash out the door, hoping I don’t lose a heel (or my sanity) in the process.
 Parking money?
 Check!

 It.
 Is.
 On